 WARNING!
-This Game of Thrones filming guide contains references to specific scenes from Game of Thrones Seasons 2 to 6 so do exercise caution if you haven’t watched the episodes and want to avoid spoilers!
-We’ll update for Season 7 shortly once more of you have had the chance to watch the new series.
+This Game of Thrones filming guide contains references to specific scenes from Game of Thrones Seasons 2 to 8 so do exercise caution if you haven’t watched the episodes and want to avoid spoilers!

 1 | Diocletian’s Palace, Split